aws-samples/aws-deeplens-recipes/content/400_advanced/410_trash_sorter/412_collect_training_data/_index.md

         |-Recycle
 ```

-Once we have the images we want to train our ML model on, we will upload it into Amazon S3.
-First, create a [S3 bucket using the AWS Console](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
-For AWS DeepLens projects the Amazon S3 bucket names must start with the prefix “**deeplens-**”.
+After you have the images you want to train your ML model on, upload them to [Amazon S3](http://aws.amazon.com/s3).
+First, [create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
+For AWS DeepLens projects, the S3 bucket names must start with the prefix **deeplens-**.

-To save you some time, we put together a dataset of images already labeled under the categories Recycling, Landfill and Compost.
-We will load these images in the next section.
+This recipe provides a dataset of images labeled under the categories of recycling, landfill, and compost.